couchbase-partners/amazon-cloud-formation-couchbase/simple/README.md

     pip install --upgrade --user awscli
     aws configure

-You can confirm the cli is working properly by running:
+You can confirm the CLI is working properly by running:

     aws ec2 describe-account-attributes